 Following legal or regulatory provisions, the payout of variable compensation elements can be limited or even prohibited by responsible authorities.
 In line with the regulatory requirements concerning variable remuneration, there is no significant dependency on variable remuneration.
-Accordingly the remuneration system as a whole is appropriately designed in this sense.
+Accordingly, the remuneration system as a whole is appropriately designed in this sense.

-6.5 Identified Staff 2021 (Risk Taker)
+6.5.
+Identified Staff 2022 (Risk Taker)

 For employees with a material impact on the overall risk profile of UniCredit Bank AG/HVB Group ("Risk Takers" or "Identified Staff"), special conditions apply to variable remuneration with regard to claims, deferral and disbursement.
 For instance, bonus amounts may be deferred for a number of years in certain circumstances and also be payable in some other form, e.g. in equities.
-The bonus for 2021 has been determined in 2022.
+The bonus for 2022 has been determined in 2023.
 Moreover, the entitlement to variable remuneration is subject to additional conditions.
 The employees affected by these special regulations are informed accordingly by UniCredit Bank AG.

-For Management Board members and FVP and Above who are directly reporting to the Management Board of UniCredit Bank AG the deferral scheme described in Section 6.1 applies.
+For Management Board members and other GEC-1 the deferral schemes described in Section 2. applies.